waddahAldrobi2/solana_transactions/README.md

 `python metrics.py`

-3. Use ClickHouse client to query the data as shown in Usage examples
+3. Use ClickHouse client to query the data as shown in usage examples

 If done correctly, you should see in `solana.block_metrics`, as shown below: